ClintH/ixfx-demos/audio/filter/README.md

 Keep in mind that audio can only be started from within a user interaction event handler (eg from clicking somewhere).
 This is a browser restriction.

-Please see [Basic Audio](../Basic-Audio.md) for more on the plumbing underneath.
+Please see [Basic Audio sample-based](../Basic-Audio-Sample.md) for more on the plumbing underneath.

 [BiquadFilterNodes](https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode) have different filter types.
 In this example, a bandpass filter is used.